gasharova/envprotecc/README.md

 ## What's next for EnvProtecc
 EnvProtecc is published on PyPi and is ready for use.
 It has no security issues and doesn't need any additional documentation apart from this one.
 It's also public on GitHub.
-Anyone can contribute following our contribution rules and guidelines [rules and guidelines](CONTRIBUTING.md).
+Anyone can contribute following our contribution [rules and guidelines](CONTRIBUTING.md).